*Representative photo used to protect identity

 The attackers abducted Mercy, 22, and other women and took them to the near-by town of Mubi, which had also fallen.

-Mercy says: “They asked if we agreed to become Muslims and to marry Boko Haram members.
+Mercy says: “They asked if we agreed to become Muslims and to marry an extremist group that is located primarily in Northern Nigeria More members.
 I pleaded that they allow me to remain a Christian, but my pleas fell on deaf ears.
 They beat me and told me to never mention Christianity in the camp again.
 Then they told me that they would arrange a husband for me.
 I received a husband a few weeks later.”